Toya Delazy: 2011–2018: Due Drop, Ascension, Jetlag and Uncommodified

-Delazy announced on Twitter that her second studio album, titled Ascension, would be released on 28 October 2014.
+Delazy announced on Twitter that her second studio album, Ascension, would be released on 28 October 2014.
 "Forbidden Fruit" was released as the album's lead single on 22 September 2014.
 The song features a production collaboration with Craig Massiv of Flash Republic.
 OkayAfrica described the song as a "gospel-tipped cauldron of throbbing drums and jittery electronic spurts" and said it is "unquestionably one of Delazy’s most thrilling songs yet."
 Delazy relocated to London and started her own record label, Delazy Entertainment.
-On 28 March 2017, she released a 10-track mixtape titled Jetlag.
-It features collaborations with producers and guest artists such as WTF, Moonchild, Dopeboy LDN, EW, Amin and Synesthetic.
+On 28 March 2017, she released a 10-track mixtape titled Jetlag, which features collaborations with producers and guest artists such as WTF, Moonchild Sanelly, Dopeboy LDN, EW, Amin and Synesthetic.
 On Cartoon Network Africa's "Power of Four" one-hour special, Delazy voices the character Bliss.
 She previously performed an Africanized cover of the Powerpuff Girls extended theme song, which was uploaded to Cartoon Network Africa's official YouTube channel.

-In December 2017, Delazy released her third studio album Uncommodified.
-It comprises 16 tracks and features guest appearances from Killason and Aaron Beezee.
-She describes the album as the third and final chapter of her musical trilogy, adding it embodies her freedom as an artist and devotion to living her purpose and remaining true to herself.
+In December 2017, Delazy released her third studio album, Uncommodified, which comprises sixteen tracks and features guest appearances from Killason and Aaron Beezee.
+She describes the album as the third and final chapter of her musical trilogy and said it embodies her freedom as an artist and devotion to living her purpose and remaining true to herself.
 Inspired by sounds from Solomun, Black Coffee, Stormzy and Benjamin Clementine, the album is a fusion of jazz, electro and hip-hop.
 Delazy produced and co-produced four of the album's tracks and enlisted help from producer Wes My Meds and recording artists such as Silas Beats, Khwezi Sifunda, Kofski, Rob Smyls, Lawless Prod, Mantra and Rymez.
-The album's lead single "Greatest" was produced by Ugandan producer Silas Beats.
+The album's lead single, "Greatest", was produced by Ugandan producer Silas Beats.
 In addition to the lead single, the album contains the track "Khula Khula", a song that raises awareness about gender inequality in Africa.

+2019–present: Afro rave genre creation and Afrorave Vol. 1

+In 2019, Delazy created a genre called Afro rave, which she describes as "edgy Afropop".
+Afro rave is sometimes called Zulu rave and stylized as Afro Rave, Afrorave, or Afro-rave.
+In 2021, she released her fourth studio album, Afrorave Vol. 1, which features a collaboration with Young Mbazo.
+Her debut song to be labeled as Afro rave was the tune "Funani", which she wrote "to encourage people to be what they want".